Singularityy0/Web-Blocker/README.md

 2. Clone this repository
 3. Run `cargo build --release` in the project directory
 4. The executable will be available in `target/release/webblocker.exe`
+5. If you don't have Rust installed or prefer not to install it, a release build is included in the repository.

 ## Notes